babogdanov/Basic-Chess/README.md

 **Motivation**

-I wrote this version of chess more than a year after the first one (that can be found in my Simplified-Chess repo).
-I did it to practice my OOP and Data Structures and Algorithms skills and also to compare my knowledge to what I knew when writing the first version.
+I developed this version of chess more than a year after the first one (that can be found in my Simplified-Chess repo).
+I did it to practice my OOP and Data Structures and Algorithms skills and also to compare my knowledge to what I knew when creating the first version.

 **Technologies used**